coredao-org/dapp-tutorial/Advanced-Stake-Dapp/README.md

 * ⛏️ **Staking System:** Users can stake and withdraw tokens with clear feedback and updates.
 * 💹 **Real-Time Rewards:** Users see their rewards update instantly without needing to reload or resync.
 * 🔄 **Claim Rewards:** Reward tokens can be claimed any time, with sufficient pre-minted supply in the contract.
-* 📁 **Modular Code:** `staker/` directory contains reusable logic to integrate the staking system into your own apps.
-* 🧪 **Test Tokens:** Built-in faucet mechanism to withdraw test tokens for quick experimentation.
+* 🧪 **Test Tokens:** Built-in faucet mechanism to withdraw test tokens for quick experimentation by running a mint.js script.

 ---